 Since that time, the League has pledged to numerous projects on campus.
 They furnished the lounge of the first men's dormitory, Todd Hall.
 They pledged $5,000 to furnish the lounge of the new Music Building.
 Next came $2,500 for a patio and landscaping in front of Anderson Hall.
 A pledge of $3,300 was made to each of the next two residence halls.

-This was accomplished by loyal and devoted women working to sell tickets to concerts, lectures, fashion shows, rummage sales, two editions of a cookbook, and now, since 1968, the annual flea market.
+This was accomplished by devoted members who worked to sell tickets to concerts, lectures, and fashion shows, to hold rummage sales, to compile two editions of a cookbook, and since 1968, to produce the annual flea market.

-A common goal has bound the women into a loving, warm group to which they welcome any and all who care to be a part of this wonderful organization.
+A common goal has bound the members into a loving, warm group to which they welcome any and all who care to be a part of this wonderful organization.